todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Refactor this Python function to be more amenable to parallel processing (e.g., using multiprocessing or threading)...`
   <sub>For optimizing performance in computationally intensive Python applications.</sub>

+- `// Based on this function's logic, suggest 3 distinct and meaningful unit test cases.`
+  <sub>Speeding up test creation by generating relevant scenarios.</sub>

+- `// Translate this code snippet from [language_A] to [language_B], maintaining functionality: [paste code snippet].`
+  <sub>Migrating code or understanding logic in an unfamiliar language.</sub>

 ## Context